greenelab/deep-review/sections/06_discussion.md

 #### Formulation of a performance upper bound

 Genome-wide signals across experiments can lead to different sets of positive examples.
-When experimental replicates do not completely agree, a 100% recall at 25% FDR is not possible.
+When experimental replicates do not completely agree, perfect recall at a low FDR is not possible.
 The upper bound on the recall is the fraction of positive examples that are in agreement across experiments.
 This fraction will vary depending on the available experimental data.
 For example, reproducibility for experimental replicates from the same lab is typically higher than